Introduction

 Perhaps the most powerful factor, though, is something you can’t measure on a graph: hunger.

 Across Tier 2 and Tier 3 India, there is immense, often untapped ambition.
-Many students from these cities grow up with a strong work ethic, grounded values, and a deep desire to create a better life for themselves and their families.
+Many students from these cities grow up with a strong work ethic, grounded values, and a desire to create a better life for themselves and their families.

 - Breaking Barriers: For many first-generation professionals, becoming a pilot is more than just a job.
 It’s a symbol of breaking through social, financial, or geographical limits.
 The pride it brings to their families and communities is immense—and this emotional fuel often sustains them through the toughest phases of training and exams.